msschwartz21/deltascope/docs/source/data-process.rst

 .. _data process:

-Cranium Data Processing
+deltascope Data Processing
 ========================

-.. currentmodule:: cranium
+.. currentmodule:: deltascope

-.. note:: This guide will describe a set of parameters that the user needs to specify when running cranium.
+.. note:: This guide will describe a set of parameters that the user needs to specify when running deltascope.
 A complete list of all parameters if available on the `Parameter Reference <param ref>`_ page.

 .. _thresh: